 Fill the dough: simply form the dough into a circle and wrap the balls on one side in it and close.
 Add excess dough.
 Try to get the dough relatively thin, if it is too thick it will not quite.
 A good guide you can see in the Video below.
 The ball does not have to be perfectly round.
 It blows up during frying automatically and is thereby by itself nice round, so do not worry 🙂

-Ball in sesame seeds: The ball press with force in the sesame seeds and roll.
+Roll the balls in sesame seeds: press a ball with force in the sesame seeds and roll.
 Also press the ball again with your hands and shape, so that the sesame seeds are pressed into the dough.
 In this way, the sesame seeds do not fall off so easily when frying.
-In the lower picture I also mixed a little black sesame under it.
-I think that looks nice <3

 When oil covers balls they can swim in and turn themselves (because of ascending bubbles).
 Fry the balls golden yellow and crispy and drain on kitchen paper.
 You should not leave the balls in for too long or make the oil too hot, otherwise they could burst in some places and then look a bit unformed!